 The problem is that most of the data we produce is data that is not positioned to link strongly to ultimate business outcomes.
 For example:

-Employee opinions are useful and insightful, however this often reflects what stakeholders already suspect.
+Employee opinions are useful and insightful, however, this often reflects what stakeholders already suspected.

 Change readiness surveys

 Again, potentially useful and insightful.
 But, is agreeing to the statements in the survey equivalent to actual behavior change? (i.e. knowing vs doing) Does positive survey results guarantee business impact and full benefits realized.

 Training completion rates may be a minimum requirement to ensure the knowledge transfer has happened.
 However, will the behavior change?
 What is the impact on the operations?

 What we need is to focus on the critical business outcomes and be able to demonstrate how change management data provides leading indicators to:

 1) the likelihood of realizing initiative benefits, and

 For example, if an organization is focused on improving customer experience, then we need to demonstrate how initiatives could impact their experience.
 Firstly, we need to work out to what extent the customer cares about the effects of the initiative, the magnitude of the impacts on customers, and whether the impacts are positive or negative (from the perspective of the customer).

 With our understanding of employee and stakeholder readiness and adoption levels, these can be turned into the extent to which benefits may be realised.
 Any potential blockers in terms of adoption progress and sentiments may be utilised as an indication for benefit realisation.

 In these ways, we have demonstrated the importance of managing change impacts over the timeline since any increase or decrease in customer experience could equate to hundreds of millions of dollars (according to Forrester research).
 Suddenly, we are now talking about top-line revenue impacts that will put us in the centre of attention.
 What has been your experience in linking change data to business results?